tremor-rs/tremor-www/docs/language/scripts.md

 # Scripts

 Tremor scripts are user-defined pipeline [Operators].
-They also have the standard ports `in`, `out` and `err` and are part of the [Pipeline] graph in addition `select from <port>` allow specifying scripts for additional ports.
+They also have the standard ports `in`, `out` and `err` and are part of the [Pipeline] graph in addition `script from <port>` allow specifying scripts for additional ports.
 Events are routed into and out of scripts using the [Select] statement inside a [Pipeline].

 Scripts need to be defined using the [Script definition statement](./reference/full.md#rule-definescript) and created by using the [Script create statement](./reference/full.md#rule-createscript).
 They can have [Arguments](./index.md#arguments) that can be provided upon creation.